GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+The only way to learn a new programming language is by writing programs in it.

-~ Alan Kay
+~ Dennis Ritchie
 <pre>

 </pre>